Itbayat

-Itbayat is the country's northernmost municipality, located 156 km from the southernmost tip of Taiwan.
+The municipality is the country's northernmost municipality, located 156 km from the southernmost tip of Taiwan.

-In addition to the main island of Itbayat which is the largest in Batanes, the municipality includes the rest of the province's northern islands, all small and mostly uninhabited.
+By land area, the main island of Itbayat is the largest in Batanes.
+The municipality includes the rest of the province's northern islands, all small and mostly uninhabited.
 These islands are, from south to north: Di'nem Island, Siayan, Misanga, Ah'li, and Mavulis Island, the northernmost island of the Philippine archipelago.

 History

+Between 2,000 and 4,000 years ago, a wave of animist-polytheist Austronesians arrived on Itbayat and became the ancestors of the island's people.
+Torongan Cliff is home to the Torongan Cave, which the island's ancestors used as their abode.
+The early people of the island also established the sacred Axurud, the oldest stone tomb in Batanes.

-While the church and civil government were already established in Batan Island in 1783, it was only in 1855 that civil authority was officially established and the mission canonically founded in Itbayat.
-A mere settlement during the Spanish colonial period, it became a municipal district when the Americans organized the province in 1909.
-However, in 1935, it became a municipality.
+A church and civil government were established in Batan Island in 1783.
+In 1855, civil authority was established and the mission canonically founded in Itbayat.
+A settlement during the Spanish colonial period, it became a municipal district when the Americans organized the province in 1909.
+Finally, in 1935, it became a municipality.

-On September 14, 2016, Typhoon Meranti (Ferdie) made landfall on Itbayat while at peak intensity, as a Category 5-equivalent super typhoon, with the center of the eye passing directly over the island.
+On September 14, 2016, Typhoon Meranti (Ferdie) made landfall on Itbayat while at peak intensity, as a Category 5-equivalent super typhoon, with the eye passing directly over the island.
 During landfall, the storm's powerful winds caused extensive damage and knocked out the island's communications systems.

-On July 27, 2019, a series of destructive earthquakes, largest of them measured 5.9 in the Richter scale, caused severe damage in the town.
-Nine people died as a result, and an additional sixty were injured.
+On July 27, 2019, a series of destructive earthquakes, the largest of them being recorded to be magnitude 6.0, caused severe damage around the town.
+Nine people died as a result, and sixty were injured.

+In 2024, Barangay San Rafael hosted the April 14 to June 6 Balikatan exercise involving the construction of humanitarian, logistics and disaster relief warehouse at Sitio Kagonongan, a supply depot area at the San Rafael National Food Authority warehouse and an American physician’s assistant station and lodging facilities for American soldiers at Itbayat District Hospital.

+In May 2024, the Philippine Coast Guard opened its first monitoring station in northern Luzon, located in Itbayat island, as part of efforts to monitor the entry of foreign vessels particularly from China.

+The following month, in June 2024, the 51st Engineer Brigade' 513th Engineer Construction Battalion and United States Army, with Batanes LGU, Governor Marilou Cayco and Mayor Sabas C. De Sagon, led the dedication ceremony for a 10x8-meter concrete logistical structure, Humanitarian assistance and Disaster response relief goods warehouse, part of 'Exercise Salaknib'.